mongoose-os-libs/apds9960-i2c/README.md

 ## Implementation details

-The APDS-9960 device features advanced Gesture detection, Proximity detection, Digital Ambient Light Sense
-(ALS) and Color Sense (RGBC).
+The APDS-9960 device features advanced Gesture detection, Proximity detection, Digital Ambient Light Sense (ALS) and Color Sense (RGBC).
 The slim modular package, L 3.94 x W 2.36 x H 1.35 mm, incorporates an IR LED and factory calibrated LED driver for drop-in compatibility with existing footprints.

 ### Gesture detection

 Gesture detection utilizes four directional photodiodes to sense reflected IR energy (sourced by the integrated LED) to convert physical motion information (i.e. velocity, direction and distance) to a digital information.
 The architecture of the gesture engine features automatic activation (based on Proximity engine results), ambient light subtraction, cross-talk cancelation, dual 8-bit data converters, power saving inter-conversion delay, 32-dataset FIFO, and interrupt driven I2C communication.
-The gesture engine accommodates a wide range of mobile device gesturing
-requirements: simple UP-DOWN-RIGHT-LEFT gestures or more complex gestures can be accurately sensed.
+The gesture engine accommodates a wide range of mobile device gesturing requirements: simple UP-DOWN-RIGHT-LEFT gestures or more complex gestures can be accurately sensed.
 Power consumption and noise are minimized with adjustable IR LED timing.

 ### Proximity detection

 The Proximity detection feature provides distance measurement (E.g. mobile device screen to user’s ear) by photodiode detection of reflected IR energy (sourced by the integrated LED).
 Detect/release events are interrupt driven, and occur whenever proximity result crosses upper and/ or lower threshold settings.
 The proximity engine features offset adjustment registers to compensate for system offset caused by unwanted IR energy reflections appearing at the sensor.
 The IR LED intensity is factory trimmed to eliminate the need for end-equipment calibration due to component variations.
 Proximity results are further improved by automatic ambient light subtraction.

 ### Color and ALS detection

 The Color and ALS detection feature provides red, green, blue and clear light intensity data.
 Each of the R, G, B, C channels have a UV and IR blocking filter and a dedicated data converter producing16-bit data simultaneously.
 This architecture allows applications to accurately measure ambient light and sense color which enables devices to calculate color temperature and control display backlight.

 ## API Description

 There are two APIs defined in this driver.
 Firstly, a low level API is used to drive the configuration of the chip.
 Secondly, a higher level abstraction is provided for application programmers that want to merely read `proximity` and `light` data from the sensor, or install a hardware interrupt to callback user code upon certain events (such as `proximity`, `light` and `gesture` events described above.)

+### Notes

+Gesture sending is incredibly hard with this sensor.
+Work is needed to improve the performance of the gesture code in this driver.

+Proximity and Light sensing and interrupts are working fine.

 ## Example application